Unthinkable Reasons for Female Hair Loss

 The ordeal of hair loss in women begins with denial and concealing and when it reaches that point when it is impossible to hide, the necessary solution would be as extreme as the condition it needs to treat.
 To make it worse, there are some reasons that activate hair loss in women that are far from usual that makes it harder to detect them.

-Loss of Self Esteem
+Loss Of Self Esteem

-When women are used to getting compliments about their looks, they develop confidence that allows them to be the women they want to be.
+When women are used to getting compliments about their looks, they develop the confidence that allows them to be the women they want to be.
 So when something as life changing as hair loss happens to them, they begin to question their ability to be attractive.
 As the condition accelerates, their self-esteem decreases to an alarming level.
 Some can bounce back, while the others are damaged forever.

-Fear for Their Health
+Fear For Their Health

 Hair loss is commonly associated with certain nutrient deficiencies, or worse, specific ailments.
 To those who do not know anything about the condition, they can easily worry about their hair and health, which does not really help because stress is also a major cause of hair fall.

-Withdrawal from Life
+Withdrawal From Life

 When a person’s self worth is diminished, it becomes easier for the woman to withdraw from friends and family.
 This affects the quality of life that she has and might extend to the people that she works with.